 When ready, the juice can then be transferred into oak vats to mature and build further flavour.

 We give our ciders more time to mature.
 Always have.
 Always will.

-Once fermentation has happened, our cider starts to develop their character and depth of flavour.
-We store in oak and steel vats to allow the liquid to mature.
+Once the fermentation has happened, our ciders start to develop their character and true depth of flavour.
+Westons age the cider in oak and steel vats to allow the liquid to mature fully.
 Some of our oak vats are over 200 years old.
 The largest – Squeak - holds 42,107 gallons, or 336,856 pints!

 Are you of legal drinking age in the country you live in?